General Philosophy--This May Madness 50K run is meant for a little twisted fun. That's not to say it's not

 Shirts.
 I am planning to order a wicking sleeveless athletic shirt that will be nice during the hot summer months.

-packet with your race number.
+with your race number.
 I will not mail shirts.
 I like to give unclaimed shirts to volunteers.
-They have been
+They have been there

 Awards.
 First place overall male and first place overall female.
 No other finisher awards.